Logo

 There is no tuition cost for apprentices, though they must provide their own housing, books, tools, etc. Please do not apply for the apprenticeship only to save money on the other programs.

-An important note; Before applying for the apprenticeship, please also consider being a student, as there are only 3 spaces for the apprenticeship and they fill fast.
-Also, if you look at the below schedule, you can see that there is little time to have a job, so apprentices must be financially capable for their time here.
+An important note: Before applying for the apprenticeship, please also consider being a student, as there are only 3 spaces, and they fill fast.
+Also, if you look at the hours below, you can see that there is not a lot of time to have a job, so apprentices must be financially capable for the duration of the apprenticeship.

-If you call about the apprenticeship, one of your biggest considerations is ‘do I want to be working with this person daily for nearly a year?’
-One of the main things I have learned from offering this apprenticeship for over 20 years, is that this is a key consideration.
-The time commitment is demanding as well.
+If you call about the apprenticeship, one of your biggest considerations is ‘do I want to be working with this person (7Song) daily for nearly a year?’
+One of the main things I have learned from offering this apprenticeship for over 30 years, is that this is a key consideration.

 Please let me know if you have any further questions.